ktigges/FlaskWebLogs/README.md

     5. If using SSL, then make sure you have a cert.pem and cert.key for this app
     6. get your panorama API key (use google to find out how to get this), and place it in the api.txt file (that you need to create)
     6. run python3 ./encrypt_api.py and it will create the api key files needed
-    7. run the app and see if it works -- python3 ./
+    7. run the app and see if it works -- (You can run this with flask run)

 You can also run this in a docker container using the following dockerfile or your own modified version: